What Can the Texas Department of Labor Provide for You?

 - filing a new claim for unemployment benefits,

 - workforce development,

 - wage and hour laws,

 - They also provide the employment and safety posters that employers are required to display to all employees.

-Other Items the Texas Department of Labor is over include:
+Other Areas the Texas Department of Labor covers include:

 Labor Laws in Texas

 Many of these laws strictly follow the federal statutes put in place by the department of labor.
 For instance, the laws in Texas regarding overtime follow the federal statutes to the letter; however, the Texas Payday law was passed and implemented at the state level.

 The Texas Department of Labor Laws sets out rules and regulations to protect employee rights.
 Some of the areas covered by the Texas Labor Code include employment: